 Then again, if you don’t know what you’re doing you’ll just end up with a soggy mess.

 Attending watercolor workshops in person isn’t very practical at this moment in history, so I’ve put together this list of the best watercolor classes online to help.
-It pulls from several elearning platforms and covers a variety of subject matter.
+It pulls from several online course platforms and covers a variety of subject matter.

 I’ve also included a few resources with watercolor classes online for free at the end of the article.
 These are a bit less comprehensive, but can way to test the waters (so to speak).
 Let’s get to it!